Mixed-member majoritarian representation

-Mixed-member majoritarian representation (MMM) is type of a mixed electoral system combining winner-take-all and proportional methods, where the disproportional results of the winner-take-all part are dominant over the proportional component.
+Mixed-member majoritarian representation (MMM) is type of a mixed electoral system (parallel voting) using winner-take-all and proportional methods to elect two different groups of members, where the disproportional results of the members elected by winner-take-all system are dominant over the members elected by the Proportional representation system.
 Mixed member majoritarian systems are therefore categorized under semi-proportional representation, and are usually contrasted with mixed-member proportional representation (MMP) which aims to provide proportional representation compensation ("top-up") seats.

 The most common type of MMM system is the supplementary member (SM) system (a form of parallel voting), whereby representatives are voted into a chamber using at least two different systems independently of each other.
 Most commonly this combines first-past-the-post (single member plurality) voting (FPTP/SMP) with party-list proportional representation (list-PR).
 The system has been applied in the election of national parliaments as well as local governments in various places such as Taiwan, Lithuania, Russia and Kazakhstan.
 While FPTP with list-PR is the most common pairing in parallel systems, any other combination is effectively possible.
 Therefore, not all parallel voting systems are mixed-member majoritarian (and not all MMM systems are strictly parallel - non-compensatory), however as most of them used in practice are, the terms are sometimes used interchangeably.

 More unusual types of mixed-member majoritarian system are used in Pakistan, Italy and Hungary, and a de facto MMM system is used in South Korea.
 (Note: South Korea uses the first-past-the-post voting system primarily; 84.7% of the country's members of parliament (254 out of 300 MPs) are elected by FPTP.
 This makes its legislative election procedures and results much more similar to that of elections which use FPTP exclusively than other elections which use MMM system.)